US Forex Brokers

 1. Registration and Licensing

 Brokers must register with the CFTC and become members of the NFA.
-This ensures they operate within the legal framework and adhere to industry standards.
+This ensures that they operate within the legal framework and adhere to industry standards.

 2. Negative Balance Protection